prvdmwrong/prvdmwrong/docs/reference/core/types/provider.md

 Runs sequentially before any other lifecycle methods, methods are expected to be infallible and preferably non-yielding.

-If it returns a promise, Oh My Prvd will await for the promise to resolve.
+If it returns a promise, Prvd 'M Wrong will await for the promise to resolve.

 ### onStart `#!lua : (self: Provider<T>) -> ()`